Flawless Physio Logo

 Can you walk with a Bunion?

 Bunion formations are very slow and progressive unless there has been trauma, such as a fracture to the big toe.
 Keeping this in mind, if you have no pain or mild pain, you can continue to walk as usual with a bunion.
-Remember that footwear plays a significant role in preventing a bunion from getting worse.
-We have written a detailed article on what to consider when choosing your footwear when you have a bunion here.

-Related Article: How to shrink Bunions naturally?
+How to Shrink Bunions Naturally?

 Physiotherapy with James McCormack

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.

 Share this page